-Since baby was born, Misty has spent time at my parent’s place.
-She has close to an acre of sloped grassy yard to roam and cats galore to chase, not to mention the extra attention Mom and Dad lavish on her.
+Since the baby was born, Misty has spent time at my parent’s place.
+She has close to an acre of sloped grassy yard to roam and cats galore to chase, plus the extra attention Mom and Dad lavish on her.

-Today was different from the scheduled doggie drop-off.
+Today differed from the scheduled doggie drop-off.
 I hauled both baby and his carriage along for a stroll in my folk’s shady green backyard.
 When I arrived, Dad was perched under the colossal mulberry tree, playing guitar and singing Tennessee folk songs.

-All the while Misty ran and ran and ran, until her black flecked tongue quadrupled in size, hanging out of her mouth sideways.
+All the while, Misty ran and ran and ran until her black flecked tongue quadrupled in size, hanging out of her mouth sideways.
 She eventually flopped down between mom and me, looking contented.
-It seemed perfectly sensible that the highlight of her week is a visit with my parents.
+It seemed sensible that the highlight of her week is a visit with my parents.

-I remembered growing up in this huge, green backyard.
-I cavorted and collapsed much like Misty.
+I remembered growing up in this vast, green backyard.
+I cavorted and collapsed, much like Misty.
 Life is so peaceful under the cool shade of the mulberry; I think we’ll visit more often.